seejwy/skapi-doc/the-basics/README.md

 ## Working with forms

 skapi allows you to pass an HTML form SubmitEvent as an argument for methods that accept a form parameter.
 The input element names will be used as the parameter names for the method.
+You can also specify callback functions for the response and error in the second argument.

 Here is an example of how to use a form with skapi: